wp-plugins/events-category/readme.txt

 === Events Category ===
 Contributors: westonruter
 Tags: events, calendar, posts
-Tested up to: 2.3.2
+Tested up to: 2.6.2
 Stable tag: trunk
 Donate link: http://weston.ruter.net/donate/

 Seamless event calendar solution which extends the basic WordPress functionality to enable future-dated posts to be listed within the blog chronology when they are assigned to a particular post category.
 The a future-dated post's timestamp is used as the time stamp.
-Upcoming events widget included; includes iCal feed.
+Upcoming events widget included.
 HTML output contains hCalendar, hCard, geo, and adr microformats.

 == Description ==

-*NOTE: This documentation is very rough, and this plugin is alpha quality.
-Please donate to help me continue improving this plugin if you see real potential or find great usefulness in it.*
+*Please donate to help me continue improving this plugin if you see real potential or find great usefulness in it.*
+**This plugin does not support recurring events!**

 Seamless event calendar solution which extends the basic WordPress functionality to enable future-dated posts to be listed within the blog chronology when they are assigned to a particular post category.
 The a future-dated post's timestamp